Huynyn/VCRTScheduler/README.md

    painting itself into a corner.
 3. **High-preference slots** are strongly favoured when filling the rest.

-Under the hood it's a **randomized greedy solver with restarts and a repair pass**.
+**Randomized greedy solver with restarts and a repair pass**.
 It builds many candidate schedules, keeps only the fully valid ones, de-duplicates them, scores each (rewarding honoured high-preferences and balanced coverage), and returns the three best distinct schedules.